thomasgolda/Human-Pose-Estimation-for-Real-World-Crowded-Scenarios/README.md

 <div style="text-align: center;"><img src="https://github.com/thomasgolda/Human-Pose-Estimation-for-Real-World-Crowded-Scenarios/blob/master/avss2019_crowd-paper-qualitative-results.png?raw=true" alt="Qualitative results" /></div>

 ## JTA Extension
-For our experiments we created an extension to the dataset provided by Fabbri et al. which can be requested [here](link zum zip datensatz mit annotationen).
-Since we have our own format of annotation, we provide adjusted annotation for the original JTA dataset as well, which can be found [here](annotationen für JTA).
+For our experiments we created an extension to the dataset provided by Fabbri et al. which can be requested [here](https://github.com/fabbrimatteo/JTA-Dataset).
+The extension dataset for JTA can be downloaded from [here](annotationen für JTA).
 We think that Fabbri et al. did great work, so please [cite them](https://github.com/fabbrimatteo/JTA-Mods) as well when relating to our results.

 The annotation files for each sequence can be found in the respective directories as `coords.csv`.
 The annotation format is aligned to the base JTA format, with the exception that the entries `row[10] - row[16]` are not part of the original JTA annotations.